Rules to Better Powerpoint Presentations - 30 Rules

 You can ask your audience to scan QR code to send questions, the audience also can see and upvote the best questions on their mobile devices.
 You can approve and display the best questions on the presentation screen and highlight the ones that are being answered.
 All questions are automatically saved for export and analysis.

 Live polls are a great way to collect thoughts and engage with audience.
 You can do all different types of polls with Slido, such as multiple choice, rating and open text.
 You can display the poll on the presentation screen with the results updated in realtime.

 Never stretch small, low-resolution photos to make it fill up the space.
 This degrades the resolution and the image will appear very coarse and granular on the projection screen.

 The quality of your images is a subconscious message to your audience.
 If you use low quality pictures, then you unintentionally suggest the same message about your product.

-For this reason, we encourage you to choose only high quality photos and to avoid cartoons and word art.
+For this reason, we encourage you to choose only high quality photos and to avoid unprofessional cartoons and clip-arts.

 Making your presentation over-complicated is a very easy trap to fall into.
-Many speakers make the mistake of giving way too much information.
+Many speakers make the mistake of giving away too much information.

 In reality, giving a presentation is an entirely different genre from writing a technical report.